What They Mean and How to Avoid Them

 For safety reasons, you can’t throw flammable and hazardous waste in our dumpster rentals.
 These materials are dangerous to touch and may harm the environment if disposed of improperly.
 Read through our guide on how to dispose of hazardous waste if you’re tossing household chemicals, batteries and similar items.

 If you need to cancel your dumpster delivery or pickup, let us know as soon as possible.
-You'll have to pay $25 to cancel up until 3 p.m. the day before your service, but the cost climbs to $150 if you cancel any later than that.
+It's free to cancel up until 3 p.m. the day before your service.
+After that, you'll have to pay a $150 cancellation fee to cover the cost of rerouting our drivers.

 If you live in a frigid climate or experience particularly cold winters, you can get a dig-out fee.
 This only occurs when an item inside your dumpster is frozen, and must be removed with additional machinery.
 This fee typically costs $75, and you’ll be charged after we haul your dumpster away.